Dowlais: Governance

 Dowlais was an electoral ward to Mid Glamorgan County Council from 1973 to 1996.

+At the 2011 census the electoral ward had a population of 6,926, The population of the Community was 4,270 at the 2011 census following the exclusion of Pant.
 Since 1996 Dowlais has been a ward to Merthyr Tydfil County Borough Council.
 In 2003 Dowlais was represented by an independent councillor, John Pritchard, who was also Mayor of Merthyr Tydfil.